How to Create Self-Hosted Videos

 Areas You Can Use Self-Hosted Videos

-Once you have your video in .MP4 and .WEBM formats, you’re now ready to upload them.
+Once you have your video as an .MP4 file, you’re now ready to upload it.

-Step 1 – Choose the area of the site you want to use Self-Hosted videos.
-Each area described above has slightly different upload methods, but all require the same files.
+Step 1 – Choose the area of the site you want to use self-hosted videos.
+Each area described above has slightly different upload methods, but all accept .mp4 files.

 Step 2 – In your chosen area, simply upload the correct file format to the correct field.
 For example, upload the .MP4 file format to the .MP4 Upload field.
-There will be a field for each required file format, and in some cases, fields for the optional videos as well.
+There will be a field for the required file format, and in some cases, fields for the optional videos as well.

-Step 3 – If there is just a simple text field with no video uploader button, like in Fusion Builder Containers, you will need to upload the files to the Media Section then copy the URL.
+Step 3 – If there is just a simple text field with no video uploader button, like in the Container Element, you will need to upload the file to the Media Section and then copy and paste the URL.